elliemats/go-for-the-gold/README.md

 # GO FOR THE GOLD
 **Go for the Gold** is a fun web-app to show runners how their PB's (personal records for all you non-runners out there) compare against the top runners in the world.
-Hopefully **Go for the Gold** will server as a little inspiration on those long morning runs!
+Hopefully **Go for the Gold** will serve as a little inspiration on those long morning runs!

 ## Getting Started: